namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 ### Now What?

 We now know that our solution will fall within a range of values.
 Any time we're presented with a sorted array of values, or in this case a range, binary search has to come to mind.
-With a O(log n) run time, binary search is incredibly useful and efficient.
+With an O(log n) run time, binary search is incredibly useful and efficient.

 ```javascript
 function shipWithinDays (weights, D) {